linyuxuanlin/Wiki_MkDocs/docs/en/半导体测试基础-AC参数测试.md

 | $t_{LZOE}$ | OE LOW to Low             | 2   |     | ns   |

 1. First, the length of the write cycle is determined by the $t_{RC}$ parameter.
-2. Determine which signal controls the read function.
-In the example in the figure above, the data output of the RAM is controlled by the falling edge of OE.
+2. Identify which signal controls the read function.
+In the example in the diagram above, the data output of the RAM is controlled by the falling edge of OE.

 ### Write Cycle Timing

-An example of the write cycle of a 256 x 4 static RAM:
+An example of a write cycle for a 256 x 4 static RAM:

 ![](https://img.wiki-power.com/d/wiki-media/img/20220731190328.png)